 , (2)

-where we the summation runs over all k states i of the system that can be distinguished by a measurement, while and are the probabilities of state i in systems P (target) and Q (model).
+where the summation runs over all k states i of the system that can be distinguished by a measurement, while and are the probabilities of state i in systems P (target) and Q (model).
 For a continuum phase space the summation is replaced by integration over the coordinates of this space , while and are probability densities at .

 The particular sets of distinguishable states k or the phase space in Eq.
 (2) depend on a given set of experiments.
 Here we will be approximating the equation of state (EOS) of water vapor in the limit of low density or pressure.
-The thermodynamic behavior of such fluid can be described by the virial EOS expanded to the second order, i.e.,
+The thermodynamic behavior of such fluid can be described by the virial EOS truncated at the second order, i.e.,

 , (3)

-where P is system pressure, kB is the Boltzmann constant, T is temperature, B is the second virial coefficient, and is density, with N being the number of particles and V the volume of the system.
+where P is the system pressure, kB is the Boltzmann constant, T is temperature, B is the second virial coefficient, and is the density, with N being the number of particles and V the volume of the system.

 Having this information, we can reconstruct the probability distribution of system states defining its thermodynamics.
 This can be achieved using the fluctuation relations.2 Given the EOS, Eq.
 (3), we can reconstruct the probability distribution of particle number N or density in volume V at temperature T and chemical potential , which define the thermodynamic parameters of the grandcanonical ensemble.
 The particle number distribution attains the Gaussian form,